 That is the question.

 But unfortunately, there's no definitive answer to it – it depends on the situation.
 You have to consider your trading strategy, your financial targets, the capital at your disposal, and how much you are willing to lose.
 Like any financial market, the Forex market is generally risky.
 The higher your leverage is, the riskier your trading gets.
 So consider trading with as little leverage as possible, to ultimately get the profit you want.
 And conversely, keep in mind that the more leverage you use in Forex trading, the more profit you can potentially make.
 In most cases, a beginner trader should consider using leverage between 1:5 to 1:100.
 The table below illustrates the importance of trading with the right leverage.
 It displays 10 consecutive losing trades in a row when using high vs low leverage.

 Hopefully, we've answered some of your questions about Forex trading without leverage.

-By now, you should understand why leverage is risky and that high leverage means higher risk, with the possibility of higher return and vice versa.
-So again, practising with leverage on a demo account is a smart initial move.
+By now, you should understand why leverage is risky, and that high leverage means a higher risk, with the possibility of a higher return and vice versa.
+So again, practising with leverage on a Demo account is a smart initial move.
 It is important to ensure your trading strategy considers your deposit amount, how much you are willing to lose, and the minimum you are willing to make - before you start leveraged trading.
 Keep learning, keep educating yourself, and most importantly, keep trying out new things.